jianlin-cheng/GenomeFlow/README.md

 # Distribution

 In this repository, we include the folowing
-* **executable**: contains the GenomeFlow .jar executable file and sample.
+* **executable**: contains the GenomeFlow .jar executable file and sample datasets.
 Download latest version from [here](https://github.com/jianlin-cheng/GenomeFlow/releases)
-* examples: contains example data and outputs generated from ClusterTAD for these datasets
-* src: contains the  source codes
+* src: contains the GenomeFlow source codes
 * user_guide: contains user guide
 * lib: contains the external libraries used in source code